About the Undergraduate Program

 Our undergraduate degree programs are among the most popular at the University of Oregon, with over 500 majors currently enrolled.
 We offer B.A. and B.S. degrees in Environmental Studies and Environmental Science, as well as an undergraduate minor in Environmental Studies.
-Our undergraduate alumni, numbering close to 1000, hold positions in such fields as environmental planning, environmental education, green investment planning, wildlife biology, and more.
-Many choose to double major, combining their Environmental Studies or Environmental Science degrees with majors in architecture, business, English, geography, landscape architecture, planning, or other fields.

-Our curriculum is thoroughly interdisciplinary, drawing on environment-related courses throughout the university.
-Our majors are designed to achieve the following goals:

-(No. 7) Our undergraduate degree programs are among the most popular at the University of Oregon, with over 500 majors currently enrolled.
-We offer B.A. and B.S. degrees in Environmental Studies and Environmental Science, as well as an undergraduate minor in Environmental Studies.
 Our undergraduate alumni, numbering over 2000, hold positions in such fields as environmental planning, environmental education, green investment planning, wildlife biology, and more.
 Many choose to double major, combining their Environmental Studies or Environmental Science degrees with majors in architecture, business, English, geography, landscape architecture, planning, or other fields.

 Our curriculum is thoroughly interdisciplinary, drawing on environment-related courses throughout the university.
 Our majors are designed to achieve the following goals: